SynBioDex/SBOL-visual/SEPs/SEP_V017.md

 Instead, opinion seemed to push hard toward using the simple "pill" glyph for proteins and changing small molecules to be small circles.

 Strong concerns were raised regarding the potential confusion between ellipse, pill, and circle.
-Setting simple chemicals to a small polygon was also not found acceptable in discussion due to the fact that any given small polygon is a mismatch for the molecular structure of many small molecules.
+Setting simple chemicals to one specific small polygon was also not found acceptable in discussion due to the fact that any given small polygon is a mismatch for the molecular structure of many small molecules.

-Backwards compatibility and compatibility with SBGN are also issues, but the consensus seems to have been that these are not significant problems.
+Backwards compatibility and compatibility with SBGN are also issues, but the consensus seems to have been that compatibility with "pill" images of proteins, including in the pending protein language, is more important.
+SBGN compatibility is still maintained, however, via Macromolecule and the circle variant of Simple Chemical.

 ## Copyright <a name='copyright'></a>